UB40 Feat Ali Campbell, the Legendary Band, returns to India for The RELIVE Tour Initiated by ASSET - www.lokmattimes.com

 UB40 Feat Ali Campbell, the Legendary Band, returns to India for The RELIVE Tour Initiated by ASSET

-PNN Mumbai (Maharashtra) [India], February 9: After a Sellout beginning to their World Tour this year in Hawaii, New ...
+Mumbai (Maharashtra) [India], February 8: After a Sellout beginning to their World Tour this year in Hawaii, New Zealand ...

 Renowned for their reggae-pop spirit and chart-topping tracks, the Band has carved its name into music history since the 80s, captivating audiences worldwide.
 This highly anticipated tour marks their Indian comeback since 1999, offering an experience that is set to redefine entertainment.
 The tour will grace two cities – Mumbai and New Delhi – allowing fans across the nation to immerse themselves in the magic of UB40 feat.
 Ali Campbell's music.
 The band has the distinction of being the most traveled amongst the United Kingdom's top of the chart Bands' holding concerts in 72 countries over the last decade.